edisonpapers/sci-fi-juncture/README.md

 [This line should][id1] have a pop-over/tooptip over the first three words.
 This is a [hover text](## "your hover text") example.

+If I write text can I hover a title over it?{ title="Important information" }

 <param ve-image manifest="https://edisondigital.rutgers.edu/iiif/MA001"
 seq="2">